 Validations

-You might want to validate the incoming requests to avoid inconstancies in your database.
 Keep in mind that if you want your API to provide the best user experience to your consumers you always want to have 0 direct database errors.
 For example, if one of your fields is not nullable, you'll want to make it required in these rules.
 You can specify all Laravel rules you want.

 Rules